 Tornadoes and Impact Windows

 Tornados and hurricanes are both wind-based storms.
 Tornadoes, however, are much more sudden and can be much more violent than hurricanes.
 Tornadoes, like hurricanes, require special considerations when it comes to safety.
-And impact-windows are a great place to start.
+And impact-windows are a great place to start to protect against tornadoes.

-Impact-resistant windows are specially designed to protect against impact from debris at high speeds.
+Impact-resistant windows protect against impact from debris at high speeds because of their special design.
 So, whether it is a hurricane or a tornado, your home stands its best chance of survival if you have impact windows installed.

 In fact, post-Hurricane Katrina, assessments by the Dade County Building Code Evaluation Team found that the major cause of the damage was the loss of integrity of the structure once the exterior of the structure was breached.
 In fact, reviews of subsequent investigations and damage reports noted the key-role wind-borne debris played in the devastation.

-Because of storms like Katrina, or Hurricane Andrew a generation earlier, Florida now has some of the most stringent building codes in the country.
-Included in these strict codes is the requirement for all hurricane windows to pass various tests to prove their durability from both winds and debris.
+Because of storms like Katrina, or Hurricane Andrew a generation earlier, Florida has improved.
+Now it has some of the most stringent building codes in the country.
+Included in these strict codes is the requirement for all hurricane windows to pass various tests.
+That proves their durability from both winds and debris.

 Large-Debris Missile Test

 If your windows are 30 feet or less above ground level, Broward and Miami-Dade counties require that impact windows should pass a large-missile debris test.
 To pass the test, a window must be able to withstand a 9-pound 2×4 lumber missile traveling at 34 mph, followed by passing wind testing for 9,000 cycles, all while leaving only a small hole in the glass.